DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/user-guide/workspace/ws-best-practice.md

     | Department Core Members | Workspace Edit | &check; | &cross; | &check; | &cross; |
     | Other Members | Workspace View | &check; | &cross; | &cross; | &cross; |

-3. Shared resources: The shared resource function is mainly for cluster resources.
+3. Shared resources: The shared resource feature is mainly for cluster resources.

-    A cluster can be shared by multiple workspaces (referring to the shared resource function in the workspace); a workspace can also use the resources of multiple clusters at the same time.
+    A cluster can be shared by multiple workspaces (referring to the shared resource feature in the workspace); a workspace can also use the resources of multiple clusters at the same time.
     However, resource sharing does not mean that the sharer (workspace) can use the shared resource (cluster) without restriction, so the resource quota that the sharer (workspace) can use is usually limited.

     At the same time, unlike resource groups, workspace members are only users of shared resources and can use resources in the cluster under resource quotas.
 For example, go to Workbench to create a namespace, deploy applications, etc., but do not have the management authority of the cluster.
 After the restriction, the total resource quota of the namespace created/bound under this workspace cannot exceed the resources set by the cluster in this workspace Use cap.